Kayamsaikrishna/IISC_Story_Generation_Internship_Assignment/README.md

 ### **📝 Input Example**
 ```
-User Prompt: "A young inventor in a ficating city creates a mechanical bird that accidentally discovers a hidden world in the clouds."
+User Prompt: "A young inventor in a floating city creates a mechanical bird that accidentally discovers a hidden world in the clouds."
 ```

 ### **📖 Generated Story**